Home >> >> Considerations When Hiring an Expert Witness in Dog Behavior

 1. Animal Control Violations– including barking/public nuisance, dog at large, and dangerous dog complaints.

 a.
 Barking– often jurisdictions have vague laws regarding barking violations.
 In such cases, the witness statements are likely to be a he said-she said competition between a neighbor and the dog owner.
 An expert can play a valuable role by objectively observing and assessing the dog.
-An experienced expert may set up the dog with multiple stimuli and report the time lapse before the dog barked to each stimulus, the duration of the barking, the decibel level of the barking, the distance from the home the barking could be heard, the threshold level of each stimulus required to prompt the dog to bark, how the pitch, frequency, and volume of the bark related to a particular emotional state, and whether the type and magnitude of barking behavior was normal or abnormal.
+An experienced expert may set up the dog with multiple stimuli and report the time lapse before the dog barked to each stimulus; the duration of barking; the decibel level; the distance from the home the barking could be heard; the threshold level of each stimulus required to prompt the dog to bark; how the pitch, frequency, and volume of the bark related to a particular emotional state; and whether the type and magnitude of barking behavior was normal or abnormal.
 The expert in a report, affidavit, or testimony may also recommend behavior modification, management, and/or facility modification solutions if the dog legitimately is a problem barker.
 Such solutions may prevent further citations.

 –Cases of mistaken identity occur.
 CPT provided expert services in a case where a neighbor prompted a complaint of dog at large, amongst several other complaints that occurred over several time intervals.
-The CPT client had the dog at large complaint dismissed after proving that at the specific time the dog was allegedly illegally off-leash and running about the neighborhood that she was in Europe and her dog was safely confined within a kennel at a licensed boarding facility.
-In today’s transient society where neighbors often do not know one another, nonetheless, their neighbors’ dogs, a neighbor’s eyewitness account of dog identification may be highly unreliable.
+The CPT client had the dog at large complaint dismissed after proving at the specific time the dog was allegedly illegally off-leash and running about the neighborhood the owner was in Europe and the dog was safely confined within a kennel at a licensed boarding facility.
+In today’s transient society, where neighbors often do not know one another, nonetheless know their neighbors’ dogs, a neighbor’s eyewitness account of dog identification may be highly unreliable.

 According to OCGA 4-8-21, a dog who bites shall not be classified as dangerous or vicious if at the time of the bite the dog was “being used by a law enforcement or military officer to carry out the law… or if the person injured by such a dog was a person who, at the time, was committing a trespass, was abusing the dog, or was committing or attempting to commit an offense listed under Chapter 5 of Title 16.”

 When a bite is reported to animal control the animal control organization is responsible for investigating the incident.
 The investigating animal control officer will then determine whether the dog should be classified as dangerous or vicious.
 Once classified the owner will have the right to a timely hearing (within 30 days) in front of the county’s animal control board or a magistrate judge, depending upon the jurisdiction.
 “At the hearing, the dog owner shall be given the opportunity to testify and present evidence and the authority conducting the hearing shall receive other evidence and testimony as may be reasonably necessary to sustain, modify, or overrule the dog control officer’s determination.”

 Once a dog receives a classification the classification is permanent.
 A dog owner may conduct training that improves the dog’s future behavior.
 Nevertheless, even if the training is highly successful, the dog remains permanently classified.
 Therefore, an expert can assume a vital role in preparing defense arguments during the hearing.
-Successful expert arguments usually entail mistaken identity or provocation on the part of the victim, or the applicability of a statutory exemption.
+Successful expert arguments usually entail mistaken identity, provocation on the part of the victim, or the applicability of a statutory exemption.

 –On several occasions, in situations of dog-human and dog-dog aggression, CPT experts were able to convince solicitors, judges, and/or hearing boards to dismiss citations or classifications based on the arguments of provocation or strict liability (when a client dog was on-leash and the victim dog initiated conflict and was off-leash).
 An expert has a unique position to determine what actions on the part of a victim may be deemed provocative to a normal animal that therefore bit “in-context,” whereby a permanent classification of dangerous or vicious would be legally and morally inappropriate.

 –CPT had an interesting expert case where a client dog chased a zoning inspector who came on the property.
-The zoning inspector claimed that the client purposefully sent the dog to attack her.
+The zoning inspector claimed the client purposefully sent the dog to attack her.
 The client was arrested, charged with felony assault on a law enforcement officer, and needed to post significant bond to return home to await trial.
-CPT was able to prove that the zoning inspector was afraid of dogs, which prompted her to run, which in turn prompted the dog to chase her playfully.
-CPT further proved that the dog had no inclination to bite people, even those that entered the property without permission, regardless of whether the owner was present, and that the dog had no formal or informal protection training.
+CPT was able to prove the zoning inspector was afraid of dogs, which prompted her to run, which in turn prompted the dog to chase her playfully.
+CPT further proved the dog had no inclination to bite people, even those entering the property without permission, regardless of whether the owner was present, and that the dog had no formal or informal protection training.
 To clarify the preceding conclusions, CPT presented contrasting videos of the client dog in comparison to a trained protection dog owned by a CPT Trainer, where each dog was filmed in a scenario parallel to what occurred during the pertinent event.
 We also videoed other germane contexts that convincingly proved the client dog lacked the temperament and training to perform protection behaviors.
 Subsequently, the court dismissed all charges prior to trial.

 Civil matters that may necessitate the hiring of an expert witness include: